ramorel/ramorel.github.io/_pages/cv.md

 **Northwestern University, McCormick School of Engineering**

-R Instructor  \hfill 2018-2019
+R Instructor, 2018-2019

 **Northwestern University, School of Education and Social Policy**

 _As Instructor_

-Social Policymaking and Implementation \hfill Winter 2019
+Social Policymaking and Implementation, Winter 2019

   - Instructor of Record
   - Required undergraduate course for Social Policy majors
   - Average evaluation score: 5 out of 6

-R Boot camp \hfill September 2018

-  - R instructor for incoming Masters in Analytics students

 _As Teaching Assistant_

-Social Policymaking and Policy Implementation \hfill Spring 2016
+Social Policymaking and Policy Implementation, Spring 2016

   - Average evaluation score: 5.61 out of 6

-Social Policymaking and Policy Implementation \hfill Winter 2015
+Social Policymaking and Policy Implementation, Winter 2015

   - Average evaluation score: 5.37 out of 6

 # Other Professional Experience

-**University of San Francisco, School of Education** \hfill San Francisco, CA
+**University of San Francisco, School of Education**, San Francisco, CA

-Student-Teacher Supervisor \hfill 2012-2013
+Student-Teacher Supervisor, 2012-2013

-**New York City Department of Education** \hfill New York, NY
+**New York City Department of Education**, New York, NY

-Teacher, Elementary General Education \hfill 2006-2012
+Teacher, Elementary General Education, 2006-2012

 # Professional Service